Psychological resistance: Behavioral models of resistance

 Behavior analytic and social learning models of resistance focus on the setting events, antecedents, and consequences for resistant behavior to understand the function of the behavior.
 At least five behavioral models of resistance exist.
 These models share many common features.
 The most explored research model, with more than ten years of support, is the model created by Gerald Patterson for resistance in parent training.
 With supporting research, this model has even been extended to consultation.

 Patterson's suggested intervention of 'struggle with and work through' is often contrasted as an intervention with motivational interviewing.
 In motivational interviewing, the therapist does not attempt to prompt the client back to the problem area but reinforces the occurrence when it comes up as opposed to 'struggling with and working through' where the therapist directly guides the client back to the problem.
 Behavior analytic models can accommodate both interventions, as pointed out by Cautilli and colleagues depending on the function and what needs to be accomplished in the treatment.

+Measurement and assessment

+Researchers have developed several tools to evaluate resistance, such as the Therapeutic Reactance Scale and Resistance Scale for Psychotherapy.
+These instruments aim to distinguish trait reactance (general autonomy striving) from situational resistance during therapy.
+Behavioral indicators like missed sessions, topic shifts, or counterargument frequency are also used in observational coding systems.

+However, empirical validation remains limited, and critics note that measurement may confuse disagreement with dysfunction, raising concerns about clinician bias.